kkrick-sdsu/csu-tide.github.io/docs/batch-jobs/getting-started.md

     - `kubectl -n $ns get pods`
     - You should see something similar to the following:
     ```
-    No resources found in sdsu-joaquinmendoza namespace.
+    No resources found in csu-tide namespace.
     ```

-Now, as you might recall, we said that pods are ephemeral and everything in them gets deleted once the pod is deleted.
+Now, as you might recall, [we said that pods are ephemeral](/batch-jobs/#pods) and everything in them gets deleted once the pod is deleted.
 Just to illustrate that point, let's schedule the pod again and attach a bash shell to it.

 1. `kubectl -n $ns apply -f hello-pod.yaml`
 1. `kubectl -n $ns exec -it hello-pod -- /bin/bash`